Skip to main content

 Placement/Versatility

-Custom patches are versatile; you can attach them to clothing, bags, hats, or backpacks on ways to short trips.
-They are eye-catching in terms of glossy threading, shiny looks, and vibrant sizes.
-So, on the back of the jacket or hoodie, on the front of the sweatshirt, on the left breast of a letterman/varsity, or on the front of hats, custom patches are many places to put on daily.
+Custom patches are versatile; you can attach them to clothing, bags, hats, or backpacks for short trips.
+They are eye-catching due to their glossy threading, shiny appearance, and vibrant colors.
+So, on the back of the jacket or hoodie, on the front of the sweatshirt, on the left breast of a letterman/varsity, or on the front of hats, there are many places to put custom patches on daily.

 Types of Patches for Promotions